Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Introduction

 The combination of lsB gauge and the formulation where $G$ is constrained meant in practice that the simulations of highly non-spherical spacetimes near the black-hole treshold had to stop before they could be classified as either collapsing or dispersing.

 This paper presents a second formulation, where the Raychaudhuri equation is solved for $R$, rather than for $G$.
 In the literature, this approach has been used only together with the affine radial gauge $G=1$.
 Here we evolve $G$, which allows us to use an arbitrary radial shift $B$, and in particular one adapted to critical collapse.

-We also present a third formulation where both $R$ and $G$ are evolved, and the Raychaudhuri equation is not used.
-In the literature, this has been used only with double null gauge $B=0$, but $B$ can in fact be chosen freely.
-Here we point out that all three formulations can be combined with any radial gauge choice.
-We present extended tests of these three formulations in spherical symmetry, with charged scalar field matter.
+We also present a third formulation, where both $R$ and $G$ are evolved and the Raychaudhuri equation is used only to construct initial data.
+In the literature, this formulation has been used only with double null gauge $B=0$, but $B$ can in fact be chosen freely.

+{\new One of our main points is the observation} that all three formulations can be combined with any radial gauge choice.

 The gauge problem in critical collapse mentioned above does not arise in spherical symmetry, and will be addressed when we return to axisymmetry elsewhere.